vestrel00/contacts-android/DEV_NOTES.md

 does not affect the Contact DISPLAY_NAME.

 TODO AbstractDataOperation should not update rows that have not been changed to avoid incrementing DATA_VERSION unnecessarily!
-Should this only be done for name rows or all rows?
-Check what the native Contacts app is doing.

 TODO Set the most recently updated name of a Contact as the default, if available.
 Apply this to insert and update functions.

-TODO Add more documentation (if necessary) when ContactLinks implementation is finished.
+Note that this has nothing to do with the DATA_VERSION!

 #### RawContacts; Accounts + Contacts